dalathegreat/Battery-Emulator-Wiki/docs/inverter/fronius.md

 ![kép](../images/fronius-17.png)

 **Accept reboot command from inverter**, as the name says, when a non-zero `RebootCommand` is written by the inverter to Modbus register `407` will trigger the reboot of the emulator, pausing charge/discharge and opening the contactors first.
+Disabled by default, will raise an event.
+If you get this event, it's recommended to reboot Battery Emulator as soon as possible.

 **WatchDog Timeout** is set by the inverter when it powers up, and is 60s by default.
 This is the time interval the inverter and Battery Emulator check each other for correct operation.
 It's persistently saved to flash.
 It's displayed purely for informational reasons, just like **Inverter time (UTC)**, which is communicated by the inverter once per hour (shows "not yet received" after boot, until the first packets arrive).